ggonnella/gfapy/doc/tutorial/gfa.rst

 The header contain metadata in a single or multiple lines.
-For ease of access to the header information, all its tags are summarized in a single line instance, which is retrieved using the read-only ``header`` property.
-The Header chapter of this manual explains more in detail, how to work with the header object.
+For ease of access to the header information, all its tags are summarized in a single line instance, which is retrieved using the :attr:`~gfapy.lines.headers.Headers.header` property.
+This list The :ref:`header` chapter of this manual explains more in detail, how to work with the header object.

 .. doctest::